Agnieszka26/pokemon_v2/README.md

 ```bash
 yarn install
 ```
-note: If you have not installed yarn globally you have to - the project requrires yarn.
-4. Create yourown enviromental variables in .env file on the same level as app folder with keys:
+4. Create your own enviromental variables in .env file on the same level as app folder with keys:
 ```
 NEXT_PUBLIC_EXAMPLE_KEY_IN_ENV=
 ```